invertase/react-native-firebase/docs/migrating-to-v6.md

 - Module usage has been renamed from `links()` to `dynamicLinks()`.
 - The `onLink` and `getInitialLink` methods now return a `DynamicLink` object, rather than the string URL.
-- The _builder_ syntax has been deprecated in favour of simple objects.
+- The _builder_ syntax has been deprecated in favor of simple objects.
 See `buildLink()` documentation for an example.
 - Added extra validation.
 Building a dynamic link with platform specific options will now error if not all required parameters are set.

 ### Functions